-With the beloved book The Sun Is Also a Star now in theaters, we’ve compiled a list of similar books blossoming with coming-of-age dreams and young love.
+With the beloved book The Sun Is Also a Star now a hit movie, we’ve compiled a list of similar books blossoming with coming-of-age dreams and young love.
 Because if you’re like us, you just can’t get enough of Nicola Yoon’s beautiful story, The Sun Is Also A Star.

 Five Feet Apart by Rachael Lippincott